XoAuraHiru/library_management_system_flask/README.md

 ---

-For more detailed information about specific features or technical aspects, please consult our [Wiki](link-to-wiki) or contact the development team.
+For more detailed information about specific features or technical aspects, please consult our [Website](crimsonscript.com) or contact the development team.